 Capital protected plan with the opportunity for 1.5% growth pa and early maturity…

 The MB UK Kick Out Deposit Plan offers a potential 1.5% interest per year (not compounded).
-Although it has a maximum term of seven years, it will ‘kick out’ early provided the value of the FTSE 100 Index at the end of each year from year 4 onwards, is the same or higher than its value at the start of the plan.
+Although it has a maximum term of six years, it will ‘kick out’ early provided the value of the FTSE 100 Index at the end of each year from year 4 onwards, is 5% or above its value at the start of the plan.

-That’s a potential 6% after four years, 7.5% after five years, etc. The downside is that the return is not guaranteed, and so if the FTSE ends lower at the end of each year, you only get your initial capital back at the end of the full term.
+That’s a potential 6% after four years, 7.5% after five years, etc. The downside is that the return is not guaranteed, and so if the FTSE has not risen by 5% or more at the end of each year, you only get your initial capital back at the end of the full term.

 This product offers the same capital protection as any other savings account, and as a deposit, also includes FSCS cover up to the banks & building societies £85,000 compensation limit.
 It can also be held as a cash ISA and accepts ISA transfers to take advantage of tax free returns.